e-ORB Real life Application.

-Prevents issues that can be raised by invalid entries.
+Prevents issues that can be raised by invalid entries in the ORB.

 proimio is an innovative technologies company focusing in offshore and onshore marine software and hardware turnkey solutions.

 proimio innovative products optimise business operations and assist in technical management processes, implementing cost effective and efficient solutions.

 proimio services accommodate marine related requirements in terms of software, hardware, maritime and IT training, testing and evaluation.